daverosoff/c150-sage/Dailies/01-YourBioAndSchedule/YourBioAndSchedule.md

 1. ([Graham Mitchell](http://programmingbydoing.com/a/letter-to-
    yourself.html)) In the file `letter.c++`, write a program to print an envelope addressed to you.
-Maybe it has some fat checks in it.
+Maybe it has a big, fat check in it.
+We could go out for tacos.
+And get guac!
    You don't have to use your real address, but you do have to have a 3-line address and a stamp.

         +--------------------------------------------------------------------------+